-RESPONSE #2: Data is maintained for all contracted services and is available for review upon request.
-Existing programs are reevaluated as part of the contract cycle and Probation continues to identify and explore options to enhance evidence based programming.
+RESPONSE #2: Existing programs are reevaluated as part of the contract cycle and Probation continues to identify and explore options to enhance evidence based programming.
 Additionally, our partnership with the Center for Juvenile Justice Reform under the Youth in Custody Practice Model technical assistance program is expected to result in additional evidence based programming recommendations.

-RECOMMENDATION #3: The JJC recommends continued Trauma Informed Practices training for all staff, and the use of these practices with all youth.
-We encourage the use of local resources and consultants when possible.
+RECOMMENDATION #3: The JJC continues to recommend the use of gold-standard Trauma Informed Practices training for all staff, and the use of these practices with all youth.